Hymns about the ministry of Jesus

 The shortest section in the hymn book, Jesus Transfigured (StF 259 – 261) offers three reflections on the mysterious mountain-top encounter with Moses and Elijah (Matthew 17: 1-10; Mark 9: 2-9; Luke 9: 28-36), all by contemporary writers: Brian Wren, Thomas Troeger and Alan Gaunt.

+One or two other events receive also receive special treatment.
 Leith Fisher’s Says Jesus, ‘Come and gather round’ (StF 510) expands on the occasion when Jesus encouraged his disciples to bring children forward, placing them at the centre of his teaching (Mark 10: 13-16).
+Anna Briggs is inspired by the miraculous feeding of a large crowd.
+She makes of the disciple Andrew a model of the Christian seeker – looking for ways to express God’s love even from the smallest opportunities and in the unlikeliest places: The crowd had listened to your word.
 Marjorie Dobson’s Jesus the carpenter (StF 275), though categorised as a hymn about Jesus’ suffering and death, uses the idea of Jesus’ trade as a way of exploring his ministry as a whole, and our response to it – especially in verse 2:

 You called other workers to join in your ministry,